 On October 6, 2015, the Omohundro Institute of Early American History and Culture, along with the College of William & Mary, was announced as the primary U.S. partner for the Georgian Papers Programme.
 The digital availability of this extraordinarily rich and varied collection will have important bearing on the history of North America and the transatlantic worlds of politics, science, and religion in the long eighteenth century.

-The Omohundro Institute’s partnership includes fellowships supporting research in the original papers at Windsor Castle, early access to the first of the digitized materials at Swem Library, and other opportunities for scholars of the period to engage with the project and the materials.
+The Omohundro Institute’s partnership has included fellowships supporting research in the original papers at Windsor Castle, early access to the first of the digitized materials at Swem Library, and other opportunities for scholars of the period to engage with the project and the materials.